Paul DeJong Player Props: Cardinals vs. Guardians

 Paul DeJong At The Plate

-- In 59.3% of his games this season (16 of 27), DeJong has picked up at least one hit, and in eight of those games (29.6%) he recorded multiple hits.
+- In 57.1% of his games this year (16 of 28), DeJong has picked up at least one hit, and in eight of those games (28.6%) he recorded multiple hits.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.